tannerdolby/eleventy-color-picker/index.md

 RGB: The [RGB cubic-coordinate system](https://en.wikipedia.org/wiki/RGB_color_model#Geometric_representation) can use either #-hexadecimal color codes or `rgb()`.
 This color value can be used for CSS properties: `background`, `background-color` and `color` The notation for specifying RGB colors is `rgb(240, 30, 200)`

-HSL: The [HSL cylindrical-coordinate system](https://en.wikipedia.org/wiki/HSL_and_HSV) can only be used when specifiying values for the `color` property in CSS.
-The syntax for using HSL is `hsl(20%, 40%, 60%)`
+HSL: The [HSL cylindrical-coordinate system](https://en.wikipedia.org/wiki/HSL_and_HSV) stands for hue, saturation and lightness.
+A hue value can range from 0-360 and saturation/lightness can range from 0% to 100%.
+The syntax for using HSL is `hsl(hue, saturation, lightness)` so a valid value would look like `hsl(300, 100%, 25%)`.

 <h3 id="general_knowledge">General knowledge</h3>